Form a Limited Liability Company in Wisconsin

 5. Create an Operating Agreement.

 An Operating Agreement is another essential document in the formation of your LLC.
 Basically, the Operating Agreement is akin to the engine that runs your company.

 It’s important to note that the State of Wisconsin does not require a Limited Liability Company to have an Operating Agreement.
 Instead, an implied Operating Agreement is formed according to the legal default conditions in Wisconsin State.
 Still, you should figure out if these default conditions are in your best interest.

 At stake with the Operating Agreement are things like money and fiduciary constraints, managing working capital, voting, governance, paying profits, and liability.
 You might want to speak with an attorney to learn more about the document altogether.
-Our guides, Member-Managed LLC and Manager-Managed LLC will also be great sources of information on the Operating Agreement.
-You can see an attorney-created Operating Agreement sample by downloading this Free Wisconsin LLC Operating Agreement as well.

 Also remember that you need to create an Operating Agreement if your company is going to be manager-managed.
 This is for your company records.
 Currently, the law in Wisconsin states that LLCs will only be valid if you declare manager-managed status in two documents: Your Operating Agreement and your Articles of Incorporation.